-(DEFENDANT'S NAME) is charged [in Count \\\\] with committing Assault Against a Pregnant Person [on or about (DATE)].
+(DEFENDANT'S NAME) is charged [in Count ] with committing Assault [on or about (DATE)].
 You cannot convict [him] [her] of this offense unless, based on the evidence, you find beyond a reasonable doubt each of the following elements:

-- 1. (DEFENDANT'S NAME); - 2.
-Intentionally, knowingly, or recklessly - a.
-Attempted, with unlawful force or violence, to do bodily injury to (VICTIM'S NAME); or - b.
-Committed an act with unlawful force or violence that - i. caused bodily injury to (VICTIM'S NAME); or - ii. created a substantial risk of bodily injury to (VICTIM'S NAME); and - 3.
-(VICTIM'S NAME) was pregnant; and - 4.
-(DEFENDANT'S NAME) had knowledge of the pregnancy; and - 5.
-[The defense of \\\\\ does not apply.]
+- 1. (DEFENDANT'S NAME) - 2.
+Intentionally, knowingly, or recklessly - a. attempted, with unlawful force or violence, to do bodily injury to (VICTIM'S NAME); or - b. committed an act with unlawful force or violence that - i. caused bodily injury to (VICTIM'S NAME); or - ii. created a substantial risk of bodily injury to (VICTIM'S NAME). - 3.
+[The defense of does not apply.]